Haripriyan-V/Student-Grade-Prediction-ML/README.md

-STUDENT GRADE PREDICTION USING MACHINE LEARNING
+STUDENT GRADE PREDICTION USING MACHINE LEARNING AND DATA SCIENCE

 => Project Overview
 This mini project predicts student grades based on academic and personal factors